Home

 • The process of making most cheese involves injecting GOOD bacteria into the other cheese ingredients.
 While these strains of germs may not make us sick, there is always a chance that other germs (like Salmonella) may sneak in, too.

 • The making of cheese takes time – in some cases, a long time.
-As a result, if the cheese has a strain of bad bacteria, the bad stuff can have more than enough time to grow.
+As a result, if the cheese picks up a strain of bad bacteria, the bad stuff can have more than enough time to grow.

 • Many cheeses come from countries that do not always have the same food safety or inspection standards that the United States and Canada have.
-To understand more about who makes the regulations, click here.
+To understand more about who makes the regulations concerning cheese and all food safety standards, click here.

 • How do you make cheese safe?
 Many cheeses are not cooked, so you don’t have the kill-germs-through-cooking opportunity that you have with many other foods.
 So shop wisely.
 People who are in a high risk category (what’s that?
 Find out here) should not eat imported cheeses.